How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 Your mobile phone, some cash, your account address, account key, and the barcode for your crypto wallet are all you need for buying or selling Bitcoin and other cryptocurrencies.

 In the case of small transactions, the user is not required to show a license or verify identity.
-In the case of high-volume transactions, your ID and some other information is required.
+In the case of high-volume transactions, your ID and some other information are required.
 This information depends on the frequency and size of the initiated transactions.

 What Are the Bitcoin ATM Fees?